 According to the Centers for Disease Control and Prevention, there are two major types of lymphoma: Hodgkin lymphoma, which spreads in an orderly manner from one group of lymph nodes to another; and non-Hodgkin lymphoma, which spreads through the lymphatic system in a non-orderly way.

 In his initial announcement, Bridges didn't specify the type of lymphoma he's been diagnosed with or what his symptoms were.
 But the two types of lymphoma have similar signs.
 The CDC says these are the five most common signs you have lymphoma.
-Read on, and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had Coronavirus.
+Read on—and to ensure your health and the health of others, don't miss these Symptoms Everyone Needs to Know About During This Pandemic.

 Swollen Lymph Nodes